MicrocontrollersDev/Alternatives/docs/launcher/prism.md

 ### Step 2 - Logging in

 Now that we've installed Prism, let's log in.
-Once Prism has launched, you should see a Steve head and "Profiles" text in the top right.
+Once Prism has launched, you should see a Steve head and `Profiles` text in the top right.
 Click on this and press "Manage Accounts".
-From here, click "Add Microsoft" on the right side menu.
+From here, click `Add Microsoft` on the right side menu.
 This will open a popup window, which will have a button to open the link to verify yourself and also copy the code.
 Simply paste the code into the window that opens up.
 Note, you may need to sign in to your Microsoft account first.

 Once this is completed, you can exit back to the main Prism Launcher menu.
 Click on the button at the top left that says "Add Instance".